Advanced studies in Ayurveda medicine

 - Human resources, Vulnerability and resilience

-- personality variables (vasana, samskara), identification (asmita), projection (adhyaropa), complications (klesha)
+- Personality variables (vasana, samskara), identification (asmita), projection (adhyaropa), complications (klesha)

 - vata, stress and pain

-- relaxation, mindfulness and meditation
+- Relaxation, mindfulness and meditation

-- depth psychology, dreams, inner images, symbols and mythology
+- Depth psychology, dreams, inner images, symbols and mythology

 -spiritual and transpersonal dimensions of therapy